CloudNativeLinz/cloudnativelinz.github.io/_pages/join.md

 permalink: /join/
 ---

-This community is all about people 👨‍💻👩‍💻, although we ❤️ cloud-native technologies!
+This community is all about people 👨‍💻👩‍💻 that ❤️ cloud-native technologies!
 Therefore we welcome everyone to join our community!

 We **usually meet on the third or forth Tuesday of the month** somewhere in Linz.
 If you have a location that you want to provide or if you want to speak - [please reach out to us](https://forms.gle/9GPboKs4T5Yboq5c8)!